Chicken First Aid Kits

 Scalpels, Tweezers, Small Needle and Thread or Super Glue

-Scalpels and tweezers are handy in case you need to perform some sort of surgery on one of your birds.
+Scalpels and tweezers are handy in case you need to perform some sort of surgery on one of your birds, such as a bumblefoot surgery.
 Be sure to sanitize before beginning, and clean thoroughly after the surgery is finished!
 The needle and thread allow you to apply stitches to the opening to help it heal.
 Fishing line works well as the thread, but remember to sanitize it before using it!
 Super glue can also be used to close a wound if the skin is dry.

 A small flashlight will help you find and clearly see the wound that you’re treating.
 A bright desk lamp can be used in exchange during treatments that require the use of both hands.